 - They spread from tree to tree by ballooning (they spin a fine web and use wind currents to infest nearby trees).

 - In central Maryland, the eggs hatch sometime in May.
+Refer to the National Phenology Network's Bagworm Forecast for caterpillar emergence, which is based on Growing Degree Days.

 - Bagworms complete their growth in August or early September.
 At this time, the 1-2 inch long bags are permanently attached to plant twigs by means of tough silken threads.